jeffpatton1971/armtemplates/how-to-build-with-templates-in-vsts.md

 - An Azure PowerShell task to add additional user accounts
 - An Azure PowerShell task to add users and groups to local groups

 As you can see there are several pieces involved with deploying a Virtual Machine and this simple Environment covers most.
 You are welcome to add anything you like to suite the needs of your build.
+Please see the rsbuild environments document for details about some pre-defined environments for your build.

 #### Final Environment
 The Final Environment contains a DeleteFiles task that cleans up the agent before we're done.